Title: On the Wings of Unexpected Change

 Tapping his radio, Sheppard placed a quiet call.
 “Bates, what is the watch schedule for the gate room?”

 The radio was silent for a moment before the distinctive tones of his Gunnery Sergeant came on.
 “There are supposed to be two of our people stationed in the room itself.
 There are four people cleared to run the main console, all but one of them non-ATA positive, so one of them should be there too.
-Chuck’s the only ATA positive tech and he’s currently being kept awake by order of Dr. Weir.”
+Chuck’s the only ATA positive tech and was kept awake by order of Dr. Weir and only recently allowed to get some sleep.”

 “Who are the other three personnel?”
 John asked as he prowled the lower level of the room.
 From where he was, he could see Weir’s head in the office she had grabbed.

 “The Expedition members assigned to the main console are as follows: Chuck Campbell, RCMP; Dr. Peter Grodin; Corporal Anthony Stephens, Army; and Dr. Andrea Stollins.
-With Chuck out for some reason, I was going to slot another of the men who’ve stood watch at the SGC into place,” Bates reported.
+With Chuck out for some reason, I was going to slot another of the men who’ve stood watch at the SGC into place at the shift change,” Bates reported.

-“So, about whoever you have guarding the gate room?
+“So, about whomever, you have to guard the gate room?
 Unless it was Stackhouse and Chuck, they are all on report,” Sheppard informed his Gunny dryly.
 He could hear the wince over that across the airwaves.
 “Punishment to be determined later.
 Also, whoever is supposed to be guarding or securing the lower gate room doors?
 They are on report, too.”

 “Sir, I know I assigned a full set of guards to the gate room,” Bates tried to explain.